 A27 (2011) Selected to be a Professor of Computer Science to address Congress on behalf of the Computing Research Association.
 The program is called CCC Leadership in Science Policy Institute (LiSPI), 2011.

 A26 (2011) Erdos number = 2 via Sarkozy from the following paper.
 Trivedi, S., Pardos, Z., Sarkozy, G. & Heffernan, N. (2011).
 Spectral Clustering in Educational Data Mining.
 Educational Data Mining 2011 Conference.

-A25 (2011) Graduate students, Yu Tao, had her paper nominated as Best Student Paper at FLAIRS 2011, a conference focused on artificial intelligence.
-While not selected the winner, it’s is still an honor.
+A25 (2011) Graduate students, Yu Tao, nominated for Best Student Paper at FLAIRS.
 She developed a new way to use extra information about the number of hints a student takes to improve upon the current state of the art method of tracking student knowledge.
 CP40, 2011.

 A24 (2011) Asked by Susan Fuhrman, Brian Rowan, and Jim Gee to serve on a National Academy of Education panel they are convening called Exploring the Uses of Data Captured from Adaptive Educational Technologies.
 "We are writing to invite you to participate in a series of two meetings that the National Academy of Education will convene on the use of data captured from adaptive educational technologies in education research.
 An important purpose of these meetings is intended to move forward the research community’s understanding of available data from adaptive educational technologies and their possible applications, as well as the development of a future research agenda to promote effective use of these data across the K-12 and higher education fields."
 See here their full description, 2011.

 A23 (2010) Awarded the Carnegie Mellon University Alumni Award, 2010.